IvoBlok/6AxisPathPlanner/README.md

 <!-- LICENSE -->
 ## License

-You're ofcourse free to use this code in any noncommercial way you want, though crediting the sources I did is probably appropriate.
-Tadie License section!
+You're of course free to use this code in any noncommercial way you want, though crediting the sources I did is probably appropriate.

 <!-- CONTACT -->